-Here is our best MLB Betting Pick of the Day, including the Best Baseball Pick Today 7/16/21.
-All odds for July 8 MLB bet picks were obtained from PointsBet.
+Here is our best MLB Betting Pick of the Day, including the Best Baseball Pick Today 6/29/21.
+All odds for June 29 MLB bet picks were obtained from BetMGM.

 - Totals: 1-1 (-0.3 units)

-All odds, lines, and bets are provided courtesy of BetMGM.
-BetMGM offers a Risk-Free Bet for up to $600 for new players.
+All June 29 MLB bets, odds, and lines are courtesy of BetMGM.
+BetMGM offers new players a Risk-Free Bet of up to $600.

 - Learn more about BetMGM Sportsbook with our hands-on review.